Chemical Management Services: Rethinking Chemical Management

 Lack of understanding and knowledge about supplier capabilities prevents many companies from finding out what is possible.

 CSP has been working to build customer/supplier relationships and to document supplier capabilities.
-This is being facilitated through the CMS Forum.
+This is being facilitated through the CSP membership.

 Adoption of CMS has been hindered by a lack of credible, 3rd party information on opportunities and benefits.